As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Pay to Dig Sites in South Carolina

-Some of the best places for rockhounding usually have pay to dig sites.
-These places often require a small fee that varies from children, to adults, to veterans and enable people to go out gem hunting for a respective period of time.
+Some of the best places for rockhounding usually have pay-to-dig sites.
+These places often require a small fee that varies for children, adults, and veterans and enables people to go out gem hunting for a respective period of time.

 Minerals & Crystals Found in South Carolina